fschlatt/clubs_gym/README.md

 [![codecov](https://codecov.io/gh/fschlatt/clubs_gym/branch/master/graph/badge.svg)](https://codecov.io/gh/fschlatt/clubs_gym)
 [![CodeFactor](https://www.codefactor.io/repository/github/fschlatt/clubs_gym/badge)](https://www.codefactor.io/repository/github/fschlatt/clubs_gym)

-clubs_gym is a python library for running arbitrary configurations of community card poker games.
+clubs_gym is a [gym](https://gym.openai.com/) wrapper around the [clubs](https://github.com/fschlatt/clubs) python poker library. [clubs](https://github.com/fschlatt/clubs) is used for running arbitrary configurations of community card poker games.
 This includes anything from simple Leduc or [Kuhn](https://en.wikipedia.org/wiki/Kuhn_poker) poker to full n-player [No Limit Texas Hold'em](https://en.wikipedia.org/wiki/Texas_hold_%27em) or [Pot Limit Omaha](https://en.wikipedia.org/wiki/Omaha_hold_%27em#Pot-limit_Omaha).
 ## Install

 Install using `pip install clubs-gym`.

+# How to use

+By running `import clubs_gym`, several pre-defined poker clubs poker configurations are registered with gym (call `clubs_gym.ENVS` for a full list).
+Custom environments can be registered with `clubs.envs.register({"{environment_name}": {config_dictionary})}`.
+Environment names must follow the gym environment name convention ({title-case}-v{version_number}).
+Check the [clubs documentation](https://clubs.readthedocs.io/en/latest/index.html) for additional information about the structure of a configuration dictionary.

+Since [gym](https://gym.openai.com/) isn't designed for multi-agent games, the api is extended to enable registering agents.
+This is not required, but ensures each agent only receives the information it's supposed to.
+An agent needs to inherit from the `clubs_gym.agent.base.BaseAgent` class and implement the `act` mathod. `act` receives a game state dictionary and needs to output an integer bet size.
+A list of agents the length of the number of players can then be registered with the environment using `env.register_agents`.
+By calling `env.act({observation_dictionary})`, the observation dictionary is passed to the correct agent and the agent's bet is returned.
+This can then be passed on the `env.step` function.
+An example with an optimal Kuhn agent (`clubs_gym.agent.kuhn.NashKuhnAgent`) is given below.

 ## Example